zhtsu/Evergreen/README.md

 # Colossus Challenge
-A Shadow of the Colossus like game made with Unreal Engine
+A Souls like game made with Unreal Engine